Are you sure that you breathe when playing the piano?

 All of these exercises will help with your ease of breathing at the piano!

-In More Breathing at the Piano, I will be developing the ideas in this post a little further.
-And there will be new Piano Qigong exercises added to the growing resource here.
+In More Breathing at the Piano, I develop the ideas in this post a little further, including more exercises you can use…